 St. Georg: Cologne’s ‘Ravenna on the Rhine’

-26 minute read comments
+26 minute read see also thread comments

 St. Georg in Cologne is one of the city’s twelve Romanesque churches, holding historical, architectural, and religious significance.
 Its construction began in 1059, and it was consecrated in 1067.
 The church stands on the site of a Roman guard post that controlled traffic between Cologne and Bonn during Roman times.
 This location links St. Georg with the deep historical roots of the city, from its Roman past through to its development during the Middle Ages.
 In October this year, I had the chance to visit the church and learn more about its history and architectural features.
 Here is a summary of what I’ve learned so far.